glaciotech/SwiftMCPServerExample/README.md

-//
-//  README.md
-//  SwiftMCPServerExample
-//
-//  Created by Peter Liddle on 6/12/25.
-//

 ### Windsurf integration
 Add the `swift-mcp-server-example` json fragment to your MCP Server config file in Windsurf, replacing {XCODE_BUILD_FOLDER} with the build folder for your project.
 This can be found by going to Product->Copy Build Folder Path in Xcode.
 Once added Click the "Refresh" button in Windsurf to discover the new MCP Server.

 #### Notes
-- Make sure you've build the project first.
+- Make sure you have built the project first.
 - Sometimes Windsurf can have problems in that case close Windsurf.
 Kill the MCP server if it's running in Activity Monitor and relaunch Windsurf